Kerbalism/Kerbalism/README.md

 enough living space will result in unforeseen events in the vessel, the kind that happen when operators lose concentration.
 While not fatal directly, they often lead to fatal consequences later on.
 Some basic comforts can be provided to delay the inevitable mental breakdown.
 Nothing fancy, just things like windows to look out, antennas to call back home, or gravity rings to generate artificial gravity.
-Finally, recent research point out that living in a pressurized environment is vastly superior to living in a suit.
+Finally, recent research points out that living in a pressurized environment is vastly superior to living in a suit.
 So bring some Nitrogen to compensate for leaks and keep the internal atmosphere at an acceptable pressure.